A Perfect Spy (TV series)

 A Perfect Spy is a BBC serial adaptation of John le Carré's 1986 spy novel A Perfect Spy which was aired on BBC2 and broadcast from 4 November to 16 December 1987.
-It follows the career of the British MI6 spy Magnus Pym from his early days as a schoolboy to his eventual disappearance as a suspected agent of the Czech secret service.
+It follows the career of the British MI6 spy Magnus Pym from his early days as a schoolboy to his eventual disappearance under suspicion of spying for Czechoslovakia.
 The series was nominated for the Primetime Emmy Award for Outstanding Miniseries and the British Academy Television Award for Best Drama Series in 1988.

 Plot summary

 A Perfect Spy traces the life story of Magnus Pym and his career in British intelligence and as a double agent.
 The series recounts Pym's childhood with his con-man father, his early years at school and university, his encounters with long-time friend and Czech spy Axel, and his final downfall.
 Unlike in the novel, the narrative unfolds mostly in chronological order.